"

 Strouhal Number

-The Strouhal number, given the symbol St, is another dimensionless number used in fluid dynamics to characterize the behavior of oscillating or vibrating objects within a fluid flow.
+The Strouhal number, given the symbol St, is a dimensionless number used in fluid dynamics to characterize the behavior of oscillating or vibrating objects within a fluid flow.
 It is beneficial for analyzing phenomena such as vortex shedding and sound generation.
 The Strouhal number is defined as the ratio of the oscillation frequency to the product of the object’s characteristic length (or diameter) of the object and the reference or free-stream velocity of the fluid, e.g., V_{\infty}.
 The equation is given by

-(6) \begin{equation*} St = \frac{f \, L}{V_{\infty}} \end{equation*}
+(4) \begin{equation*} St = \frac{f \, L}{V_{\infty}} \end{equation*}

 Notice that the physical frequency {\scriptstyle{f}} (in units of per second or Hz) is used to determine the Strouhal number rather than the circular frequency in the reduced frequency.
 The Strouhal number is named after the Czech physicist and engineer Vincenc Strouhal, who significantly contributed to the study of oscillating flows in the late 19th and early 20th centuries.

 The Strouhal number is often used to analyze various fluid flow phenomena, such as the shedding of vortices behind a cylinder or another type of bluff (non-streamlined) body.
-It helps characterize the vortex shedding frequency relative to the fluid flow velocity and the object’s size.
+It helps characterize the vortex-shedding frequency relative to the fluid flow velocity and the object’s size.
 For different types of flows and body shapes, there are often characteristic Strouhal number ranges corresponding to specific flow regimes and behaviors, i.e., the behavior locks into a particular shedding frequency.

 The frequency of vortex shedding from a bluff body, such as a circular cylinder, is often characterized by the Strouhal number.